 The Consumer Emotions

-Emotion as a factor influences the decision making process of consumers and helps picking one brand over the other.
+Emotion as a factor influences the decision-making process of consumers and helps to pick one brand over the other.

 While considering any product there are various factors like the cost of the product also that are taken into account.

 In fact, picking a brand is often an extension of one’s personality so whatever you select reflects “you”.
 Emotion is the reason why consumers may forget the advertisement but often don’t forget the feelings that were elicited by the experience of the product.

 You will have far better loyalty from consumers who enjoy the “feelings” that your brand gives them leading to repeat purchases

 You have far higher chances of success if you are driving your company’s brand and communication strategy based on creating and harnessing your consumer’s emotion elicited by your brand.